Hungarian Jews threaten boycott of official Holocaust events

 Hungary's wartime fascist government was an ally of Hitler and fought alongside his troops against the Soviet Union.
 Nazi Germany occupied the country in 1944 after discovering that Budapest, after heavy losses on the eastern front, was secretly trying to negotiate a surrender to the Allies.

-Mazsihisz has criticised an official memorial centre under construction at a Budapest train station that was once a hub for the deportations to the death camps.
-It says the centre plays down Hungarian collaboration in the Holocaust.
+Mazsihisz has criticised an official memorial center under construction at a Budapest train station that was once a hub for the deportations to the death camps.
+It says the center plays down Hungarian collaboration in the Holocaust.

 It also wants the government to remove the director of a new history institute because he called a 1941 deportation of tens of thousands of Jews "a policy procedure for foreign nationals."